ghga-de/ghga-metadata-schema/docs/schema_markdown/Experiment_research_data_file.md

 # Slot: research_data_file

-One or more Research Data Files that are associated with this Experiment.
+The alias of one or more Research Data Files that are associated with this Experiment.

 URI: [GHGA:Experiment_research_data_file](https://w3id.org/GHGA/Experiment_research_data_file)